oncomouse/ShawnaRoss.com/source/cv.html.md

 **"‘You cannot go further in life than this sentence by James’: Deleuze, Guattari, James."** *Modern Language Association Conference*, Los Angeles, CA, 2011.

-**"Behaving Like a Film Star: Waugh and Le Corbusier on the Cruise Ship."** *Modernist Studies Association Conference*, Victoria, B.C., 2010.
+**"Behaving Like a Film Star: Waugh and Le Corbusier on the Cruise Ship."** *Modernist Studies Association Conference*, Victoria, BC, 2010.

 **"Locating Utopia In Between: The Temporary Autonomous Zone in Elizabeth Bowen’s The Hotel."** *Modernism and Utopia Conference*, Birmingham, UK, 2010.